 moisten the top point with a wet finger and finish wrapping it up.

 You’ll have a plate full of neatly wrapped little shrimp rolls in no time.
-My recipe was slightly adapted from this one.

 - 1/4 lb cooked shrimp